Skip to content

 Once workflow logic is embedded in the product, it is hard to test, hard to reason about, and hard to remove.
 The platform starts serving yesterday's exceptions instead of today's operating model.

-A provider model draws a clear line between the platform and the extension surface.
+A plugin model draws a clear line between the platform and the extension surface.

 The core system owns: